 I research and evaluate all recommended products and services.
 This post may contain affiliate links.
 If you click on links, I may receive compensation.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my commercial disclosure by clicking here.

 I absolutely love that moment when you give someone a gift you’ve spent time choosing, and you see the look of happiness on the face of the person you’ve given it to, especially if it’s a child.
 But, at the same time, the pressure to buy yet more and more gifts can be, well, to use a somewhat overused word, OVERWHELMING!
-Which is why am becoming a fan of the five-gift rule.
+This is why am intrigued by the idea of the five-gift rule for birthdays and Christmas.

 INTRODUCING… THE FIVE GIFT RULE